Importance of Junior Year of High School

 College application deadlines have a tendency to come up fast.
 But the process of preparing for college typically begins much earlier than senior year.

-So, approaching junior year with a clear action plan may even give applicants a leg up on admission into their dream college.
-Compiling a junior year of high school checklist could help students to tackle this vital year with more drive, confidence, and focus.
+As a result, approaching junior year with a clear action plan may give you a leg up on admission into your dream college.
+Compiling a junior year of high school checklist can help you tackle this vital year with more drive, confidence, and focus.

 Here’s an overview of why junior year of high school is so key and some strategies for staying focused while preparing to apply for college.